facebook/usort/docs/why.rst

 - Configurable output style.
 More options means more code paths to follow, and more test cases needed to cover all possible outputs.
 This is better left for dedicated code formatters like `Black`_.
+We recommend using `µfmt`_ to combine µsort and Black into a single, atomic formatting step for CI and linting.

-- Python 2 support. µsort's use of strict parsing and manipulation of syntax trees makes supporting Python 2 grammar elements a non-starter.
+- Python 2 support. µsort's use of strict parsing and manipulation of syntax trees makes supporting Python 2 dependent on support in `LibCST`_.
+Given the incompatible grammar elements like print statements, upstream support for Python 2 is unlikely.

 Comparison to isort